NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 conda activate <conda_environment>
 conda install -c conda-forge metis
 ```
+!!! info
-**Note**: `module load conda` loads the default anaconda module.
+    `module load conda` loads the default anaconda module.
 You may use a different conda module based on your needs.

+!!! note
-**Note**: Anaconda packages sometimes have issues when they come from different channels.
+    Anaconda packages sometimes have issues when they come from different channels.
 We tend to pull everything from `conda-forge` hence the channel choice above.

 ##### pkg-config